 - Decide which unit you will work on.
 You may select the unit title Speed and Velocity, which will take you to the Lesson Preview, or you may directly select a specific topic/section of the unit.( Speed and Velocity)

-When you are signed in, you will see a row of blue buttons at the top of the screen.
+When you are signed in, you will see some buttons at the top right of the screen.
 These buttons will take you to the different areas of the website.

 - Scores: This page is the records of your quizzes and assessment tests, with the most recent tests shown first.
 Any time you take a Pre, Post, or Practice test, your score will show up on this page.
 Shown below is an example of another student.